duckduckgo/zeroclickinfo-goodies/CONTRIBUTING.md

 	- "New Instagram Spice"
 	- "New Firefox Cheat Sheet"
-	- "New Color Hex Goodie"

-If you're submitting a fix, use the format: `"{IA NAME}: Fixes #ISSUE" - {Explanation}` as the title (Conveniently, this syntax will auto-close the Github issue when your pull request is merged.).
+If you're submitting a fix, use the title format: `"{IA NAME}: Brief explanation`.
 For example:

-	- "PeopleInSpace: Fixes #3434 - use smaller local image, fallback to API when needed."
+	- "PeopleInSpace: Use smaller local image, fallback to API when needed."

-Also, for fix pull requests, describe your motivation, thought process, and solution in the description.
+Include the issue number in the description (conveniently, this will automatically resolve the issue upon merging).
+Describe your motivation, thought process, and solution in the description.
 For example:

-	- "The images used by the API are very large and don't change often.
+	- "**Fixes #2038.** The images used by the API are very large and don't change often.
 I've but a smaller version of each image (and a 2x version for retina screens) in the share directory.
 The callback will try and load a local image based on the astronauts name and fallback to using the API's image if one does not exist."

 **Finally, don't forget to paste the relevant [Instant Answer Page URL](https://duck.co/ia/new_ia) in the description field**, while creating new pull requests.
 This will automatically link the two.